elvistony/elvistony/README.md

 - 💬 Ask me about Web Dev and lil App Dev
 - 📫 How to reach me: Here on Github
 - 😄 Pronouns: LV | LVZ | El
-- ⚡ Fun fact: I'm a semi-nerd
+- ⚡ Fun fact: I'm human!